luispintoc/COMP551-Final-Project/README.md

 # Mini-project4 - COMP551 - Applied Machine Learning

 ## Overview
-Project aiming to reproduce the results of the following published paper and extend its results: [SQUEEZENET: ALEXNET-LEVEL ACCURACY WITH
-50X FEWER PARAMETERS AND <0.5MB MODEL SIZE](https://arxiv.org/pdf/1602.07360.pdf).
+Project aiming to reproduce and extend the results of the following published paper: [SQUEEZENET: ALEXNET-LEVEL ACCURACY WITH 50X FEWER PARAMETERS AND <0.5MB MODEL SIZE](https://arxiv.org/pdf/1602.07360.pdf).
 Please find the project write-up in the repository.